 (iii) Realised gain or losses on cancellation of forward exchange

-contracts are recognised in the Profit and Loss Account of the period in
+contracts are recognised in the Statement of Profit and Loss of the

 (iv) Exchange differences in respect of other unexpired foreign